 We report the number of participants in the safety population who experienced at least one of each safety event by Week 73 after randomization.
 The number with at least one Grade 3 or higher AE ranged from 54.8% (9BLMZ) to 61.4% (9BDLLfxZ) in experimental groups and was 62.7% in the control.
 SAE frequency was similar across groups: it ranged from 13.1% in 9BCLLfxZ to 16.7% in 9DCMZ and in the control.
 Overall, death from any cause occurred in 15 (2.0%) participants by 73 weeks (Table 3) and in 18 participants (2.4%) by 104 weeks; frequency was similar across treatment groups.
 No deaths were considered related to study drugs by the investigators (Table S29).

-Among all Grade 3 or higher AEs and SAEs, 313/901 (34.7%) and 54/174 (31.0%), respectively were classified as related to study drugs.
+Among all Grade 3 or higher AEs and SAEs, 313/901 (34.7%) and 54/174 (31.0%), respectively were classified as related by the investigator to study drugs.
 At least one AESI was reported in 23.9% of all participants: the most frequent, hepatotoxicity, occurred in 7.1% of the control and its frequency in experimental groups ranged from 6.3% in 9BDLLfxZ to 18.3% in 9BLMZ.
 Hematologic toxicity occurred in 10.3% of control participants; in experimental groups, it ranged from 7.4% (9BCLLfxZ) to 10.5% (9DCLLfxZ).
 Peripheral neuropathy occurred in 4.8% in control and ranged from 2.4% (9DCLLfxZ) to 7.1% (9BDLLfxZ) in experimental groups.
 QTcF interval prolongation occurred exclusively in groups 9DCMZ (4.2%) and 9BCLLfxZ (3.3%).
 Other safety details, including drug discontinuations, are reported in Tables S30-S37.
 Ten (1.3%) participants became pregnant during study participation (Table S38).

 Discussion

 Consistent results across all analyses support the non-inferior efficacy of three regimens (9BLMZ, 9BCLLfxZ, and 9BDLLfxZ) compared to the standard of care.
-These three regimens each produced favorable outcomes in more than 85% of participants at week 73; this represents a considerable improvement over global averages and is comparable to trial results with the BPaLM regimen (88%).1,6
+These three regimens each produced favorable outcomes in more than 85% of participants at week 73; this represents an improvement over global averages and is comparable to trial results with the BPaLM regimen (88%).1,6

 Death was uncommon despite the substantial burden of comorbidities and cavitary disease.
-Grade 3 or higher AEs were frequent across all groups, but typically considered unrelated to study drugs.
+Grade 3 or higher AEs were frequent across all groups, but typically considered by the site investigator as unrelated to study drugs.
 Although the study was not powered for statistical comparison of safety outcomes, we observed some patterns.
 Grade 3 or higher hepatoxicity was more common in experimental groups, except in 9BDLLfxZ, than in the control.
 Pyrazinamide, included in all experimental groups and almost 50% of the control regimens, can cause elevated liver enzymes, as can bedaquiline, fluoroquinolones, and linezolid; this can be aggravated by alcohol use and active hepatitis B or C infection, which were present in the cohort.18–20 Linezolid-related toxicities were generally less frequent in experimental groups than in the control and this may reflect a safety benefit of routinely lowering the weekly dose of linezolid at 16 weeks or earlier.21–24 QTcF intervals of >500 ms were infrequent and occurred only in groups containing clofazimine and a second major QT prolonger, bedaquiline or moxifloxacin.
 These results are consistent with emerging evidence about the safety of bedaquiline in combination with other QT-prolonging anti-TB drugs.6,25,26

 Bayesian response-adaptive randomization permitted identification of multiple non-inferior TB regimens in a single study.
 Randomization was ultimately relatively balanced because experimental regimens performed similarly to the control on the interim endpoints used to adjust probabilities.
 Improved surrogate markers for treatment response will enhance efficiency of adaptive trials in TB.27,28